top of page

 'Space Academy' with Anna Manfield, BACKLIT Gallery, UK New Artists and Nottingham Refugee Forum, 2019.

-In the second session, we had drawings from the previous session cut in vinyl; we stuck them around the Museum collectively.
-This resulted in a visual trail to the exhibition space.
+In the second session, drawings from the first workshop were cut in vinyl and placed around the museum, forming a collective visual trail leading to the exhibition space.

 This project was kindly supported by Arts Council England.